TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Examples

-The following snippet removes the `dc` and `foaf` prefixes from the specified dataset.
+The following snippet removes the `def` and `id` prefixes from the specified dataset.

 ```ts
 const account = await client.getAccount()